 Leadership happens in interaction, and interaction has dimensions that we cannot ignore – listening, language, emotions, body language, and the historical background of each person and culture.
 Leadership becomes mysterious when we leave one or more of these dimensions out, which our culture tends to do.
 We try to make things conceptual, but performance doesn’t come from understanding but from embodiment.
 We tend to think in mechanical terms, but this is biological and experiential.

 How do we learn a performance art?
 How do we practice?
 What do we practice?

 This territory is the territory of generative leadership.
-I’ll be illuminating this territory level-by-level, bit-by-bit in 2015.
+I’ll be illuminating this territory level-by-level, bit-by-bit.